 👤 About the Author

-Tabrez is a small business and entrepreneurship writer who covers MSME growth, startup trends, self-employment opportunities and practical business guides for aspiring entrepreneurs.
+Tabrez khan is a small business and entrepreneurship writer who covers MSME growth, startup trends, self-employment opportunities and practical business guides for aspiring entrepreneurs.
 Through BusinessZindagi, he shares actionable insights, real-world examples and research-based content to help people start and grow meaningful businesses.

 ⚠️ Disclaimer